 “It’s important to think about your focal point in the space — the thing that draws your eye and please don’t make it your TV!” laughs Jess.

 “Having a focal point such as beautiful artwork in highlighted colours or an armchair in a gorgeous print, can break the monotonony of a room, especially if you get into the trap of a beige-out.”

-“Once you play around with those basics you can get more adventurous and add to your space over time.
+“Once you play around with those basics you can get more adventurous and add to your space over time — balance is key.”

-Thanks so much Jess for sharing all those great tricks to create a winning interior.
+Thanks so much Jess for sharing all these great styling basics and tricks to create a winning interior.
 We certainly learnt a few new things and hope you did too!
 Do you have any other questions or what’s your take away from Jess’s advice?